-One thing electric cars suffer from at the moment is range, and Nissan claims that the Leaf can manage 124 miles on a single charge - so it's a great commuter in the city, but not so great for long motorway journeys.
-You could go for a range-extending model like the Vauxhall Ampera or Chevrolet Volt, but these cars are a lot more expensive to buy.
+The downside, though, is that the Leaf (like other fully-electric cars) suffers from a limited range.
+Nissan claims that the Leaf can manage 124 miles on a single charge - so it's a great commuter in the city but not so great for long motorway journeys.

 Our choice: Leaf Acenta

-Go for the entry-level Visia model and you'll only get steel wheels and black plastic mirrors, but all models are well equipped and feature a high-tech read-out of how much power the car has left and how efficient your driving is.
+The entry level Nissan Leaf Visia comes with 16-inch steel wheels and black plastic mirrors, so it can look a little dowdy.
+However, the high-tech read-out that reveals how much power the car has left and how efficient your driving is, can be good fun.

-A standard three-year, 60,000-mile warranty applies to the Nissan Leaf, but for the battery and electric motor this lasts a further two years.
+The Nissan Leaf features a standard, 60,000-mile warranty but for the battery and electric motor this cover lasts a further two years.
 Plus, with the maximum five stars from the Euro NCAP crash tests, the Nissan Leaf is just as safe as any other small family car.

-The large battery pack hindered the interior space of the early Leaf models, but this newer version is as accommodating as most family hatchbacks, and three adults can sit in the back in comfort.
-Plus, the 370-litre boot means it can carry plenty of luggage too.
+However, Nissan has solved this issue and the Leaf is now as practical as any Volkswagen Golf or Ford Focus hatch.
+Three adults can sit in the back in comfort, and the spacious 370-litre boot means it can carry plenty of luggage too.

-The driving position in the Leaf is comfortable with an adjustable seat and steering wheel meaning it should suit anyone.
-The range is the most concerning part of Leaf ownership as once the 120 miles of battery charge is gone it takes eight hours to get to full capacity again.
-However, more and more fast-charge points are appearing in the UK, which can give you an 80 per cent charge in just 30 minutes.
+The driving position in the Nissan Leaf is comfortable with an adjustable seat and steering wheel meaning it should suit anyone.
+The range is the most concerning part of Leaf ownership as once the 120-mile maximum range of battery charge is gone it takes eight hours to get to full capacity again from a normal power outlet.
+At least, there are more and more fast-charge points appearing in the UK, which can give you an 80 per cent charge in just 30 minutes.

-To get the most out of the batteries you'll need to change your driving style a bit - it takes great care to wring the most out of the Leaf's range.
+To get the most out of the batteries you'll need to change your driving style a bit - it takes great care to wring the most out of the Leaf's range and even then you’ll be lucky to achieve 120 miles.
 Thankfully the read-outs on the dash can help you see where you are going wrong.

-There aren't many cars that can boast such low running costs.
-With no fuel and no tailpipe emissions, it's free to tax and costs very little to keep charged.
-Nissan claims that only £257 will be added to the electricity bill at the end of the year from keeping it charged.
+This also makes the Leaf free to tax and it costs very little to keep charged.
+Nissan claims that only £257 will be added to your electricity bill at the end of the year from keeping it charged for average usage patterns.

-Thanks to rain-sensing wipers, automatic headlights, keyless entry and sat-nav as standard it's pretty good value for an electric car.
-Compare the Leaf to a small petrol or diesel car, however, and it looks more expensive.
+Plenty of standard kit makes the Leaf seem pretty good value for an electric car, but compare it to any of its standard fuel rivals, then it does start to look expensive.
 Acenta and Tekna models are fitted with an air-source heating system, which is less of a drain on the battery than the conventional car heater found in the entry-level Visia.